cnpapado/trino-data-distrib/accumulo-installation-and-populate.md

 /********etc/hosts file template********

 This is an /etc/hosts file which you can use to check yours.
 Modifying it may cause the following packages to function improperly.
+In most cases, leave your hosts file as is.

 ```jsx
 127.0.0.1       localhost